ludwig-ai/ludwig-docs/docs/configuration/trainer.md

 !!! tip

     Running evaluation once per epoch is an appropriate fit for tabular datasets, which are small, fit in memory, and train quickly.
 However, this can be a poor fit for unstructured datasets, which tend to be much larger, and train more slowly due to larger models.

-    We recommend configuring evaluation such that new evaluation results are available several times an hour.
-In general, it is not necessary for models to train over the entirety of a dataset, nor evaluate over the entirety of a test set, to produce useful monitoring metrics and signals to indicate model performance.

-!!! tip

     Running evaluation too frequently can be wasteful while running evaluation not frequently enough can be uninformative.
 In large-scale training runs, it's common for evaluation to be configured to run on a sub-epoch time scale, or every few thousand steps.

+    We recommend configuring evaluation such that new evaluation results are available at least several times an hour.
+In general, it is not necessary for models to train over the entirety of a dataset, nor evaluate over the entirety of a test set, to produce useful monitoring metrics and signals to indicate model performance.

 # Increasing throughput